 5 questions you must ask a uni before starting an online degree

-Whether you want to make the most of a quieter life or you need to shift your career focus, an online degree is a flexible and exciting way of learning.
+Whether you want to make the most of time spent at home or you need to shift your career focus, an online degree is a flexible and exciting way of learning.

 Before you jump into studying an online degree, here are five questions you should be posing to universities you’re considering for your course.

 1. How long have you been offering online degrees?

 If you’re investing in an online degree, you want your time and money to be well spent.

 The learning should be productive, the technology should work, and you should be properly supported.